Hi, I'm Louie Maas!

 Soccer

 I love playing and watching soccer.
-I’ve been a fan of Arsenal in the Premier League since I became obsessed with them playing FIFA twelve years ago.
-I still play soccer frequently for fun- when I’m at school in Boston, I play on various intramural teams and at pickup games on some weeknights.
-When I lived in Italy for four months in fall 2023, I played on a team with all Italian-speaking teammates, which was a super fun opportunity to immerse myself in the culture as well as share in a sport I love, which served as a universal language to connect me to my teammates.
+I’ve been a fan of Arsenal in the Premier League since I became obsessed with them playing the soccer video game FIFA twelve years ago.
+I still play soccer frequently for fun.
+When I’m at school in Boston, I play on various intramural teams and at pickup games on some weeknights.
+When I was working in Italy, I played on a team with all Italian-speaking teammates, which was a super fun opportunity to immerse myself in the culture as well as share in a sport I love, which served as a universal language that connected me to my teammates.

 Playing soccer in Boston